Curated by Anindeeta Chakraborty

 You also should never take complete control of the project, because then it becomes just another proprietary software doing all work.

-SO, IF YOU ARE PLANNING TO MONETISE YOUR SOFTWARE, THEN YOU SHOULD PUT ALL THE CODE UNDER AGPL FROM DAY ONE.
+IF YOU ARE PLANNING TO MONETISE YOUR SOFTWARE, THEN YOU SHOULD PUT ALL THE CODE UNDER AGPL FROM DAY ONE.

 Ways to earn money from open source